HotRod8/2D-fighting-game/README.md

 # 2D-fighting-game
-This repo will include the game and a lightweight 2D game engine.
+This repo will include a 2D fighting game made in the Unity engine.